alphagov/notifications-net-client/README.md

 #### `reference`

-An optional identifier you generate if you don’t want to use Notify’s `id`.
+An optional identifier you generate if you donï¿½t want to use Notifyï¿½s `id`.
 It can be used to identify a single  notification or a batch of notifications.
 Otherwise the parameter can be omitted or `null` can be passed in its place.

 ## Get the status of one message
 ```csharp